+Criteria Key Tasks/Indicators
-Criteria Key Tasks/Indicators Professional and effective relationships are established that focus on the learning and wellbeing of all ākonga. • Engages in ethical, respectful, positive and collaborative professional relationships with: • Ākonga • Teaching colleagues, support staff and other professionals

-• Whānau and other carers of ākonga • Agencies, external stakeholders, groups and individuals in the community • Has a team-focused ethic and contributes to the cultural life of the school. • Fosters a climate of trust, modelling collegiality by working in partnership with other staff. • Transparently relays relevant information to other staff in a clear and concise manner as needed. • Represents the organisation and participates as a member of internal and external committees and organisations. • Ensures whānau and other carers are included and regularly informed in the life of the organisation. • Creates opportunities to foster whānau engagement with the school.
-There is commitment to promoting the emotional, mental and physical wellbeing of all persons within Ko Taku Reo Deaf Education New Zealand. • Promotes inclusivity throughout the organisation, ensuring all learners feel they belong. • Takes all reasonable steps to provide and maintain an environment that is physically, socially, culturally and emotionally safe. • Takes all reasonable and practical steps to ensure the health and safety of self and others. • Engages with outside agencies and teams to foster the pastoral care of ākonga. • Complies with any reasonable health and safety instruction, policy or procedure and ensure that all hazards, risks and incidents are reported according to protocol. • Participates in any required emergency response or exercises to ensure that essential services are able to be maintained.
+Professional and effective relationships are established that focus on the learning and wellbeing of all ākonga. • Engages in ethical, respectful, positive and collaborative professional relationships with: • Ākonga • Teaching colleagues, support staff and other professionals • Partner school colleagues • Whānau and other carers of ākonga • Agencies external stakeholders, groups and individuals in the community • Has a team-focused ethic and contributes to the cultural life of the school. • Fosters a climate of trust, modelling collegiality by working in partnership with other staff. • Transparently relays relevant information to other staff in a clear and concise manner as needed. • Represents the organisation and participates as a member of internal and external committees and organisations. • Ensures whānau and other carers are included and regularly informed in the life of the organisation. • Creates opportunities to foster whānau engagement with the school.
+There is commitment to promoting the emotional, mental and physical wellbeing of all persons within Ko Taku Reo Deaf Education New Zealand. • Promotes inclusivity throughout the organisation, ensuring all learners feel they belong. • Takes all reasonable steps to provide and maintain an environment that is physically, socially, culturally and emotionally safe. • Takes all reasonable and practical steps to ensure the health and safety of self and others.

-There is respect for, and commitment to best practice around all heritages, languages and cultures, including Bi Lingual Bi Cultural pedagogy. • Takes responsibility for growing their own confidence in culturally responsible practice. • Acknowledges and respects the languages, heritages and cultures of all. • Leads and demonstrates commitment to the bicultural partnership in Aotearoa and a commitment to understanding of Te Tiriti o Waitangi. • Strengthens best practice of Bi Lingual Bi Cultural pedagogy. • Develops understanding and use of tikanga and te reo Māori. • Has a good understanding (or is committed to developing an understanding) of Deaf Culture. • Is committed to improving the use of NZSL throughout the organisation. • Appreciates, respects and affirms others and works effectively with all to create a positive and collaborative school culture.
-Staff are committed to ongoing learning, engaging in both formal and informal professional learning and development in their professional practice. • Commits to developing personal skills in the use of NZSL. • Engages in the appraisal process for self, ensuring a regular cycle for review, ensuring documentation is complete, self-reflection is engaged, and that there is progress towards and/or achievement of performance indicators. • Identifies professional learning goals in consultation with colleagues and communicates these to the appraiser when establishing performance expectations. • Identifies and initiates learning opportunities to advance personal professional knowledge and skills. • Participates responsibly in professional learning opportunities within the learning community.

-Any additional tasks and/or responsibilities are completed, as requested by the Team Lead.

-- Ensures all tasks are completed efficiently and to a high standard. - Is professional in their appearance and manner, positively representing themselves and the organisation to ensure positive perceptions from the internal and external community. - Performs additional duties in an efficient manner, to the required standard and within a negotiated timeframe.
+Engages with outside agencies and teams to foster the pastoral care of ākonga.
+Complies with any reasonable health and safety instruction, policy or procedure and ensure that all hazards, risks and incidents are reported according to protocol.
+Participates in any required emergency response or exercises to ensure that essential services are able to be maintained.
+There is respect for, and commitment to best practice around all heritages, languages and cultures, including Bi Lingual Bi Cultural pedagogy.
+Takes responsibility for growing others' confidence in culturally responsible practice, as well as their own.
+Acknowledges and respects the languages, heritages and cultures of all.
+Leads and demonstrates commitment to the bicultural partnership in Aotearoa and a commitment to understanding of Te Tiriti o Waitangi.
+Leads and strengthens best practice of Bi Lingual Bi Cultural pedagogy.
+Develops understanding and use of tikanga and te reo Māori, building this within their team.
+Has a good understanding (or is committed to developing an understanding) of Deaf Culture.
+Is committed to improving the use of NZSL throughout the organisation.
+Appreciates, respects and affirms others and works effectively with all to create a positive and collaborative school culture.
+Staff are committed to ongoing learning, and leadership learning, engaging in both formal and informal professional learning and development in their professional practice.
+Commits to developing personal skills in the use of NZSL.
+Engages in the appraisal process for self, setting up a regular cycle for review, ensuring documentation is complete, self-reflection/feedback is engaged, and that there is progress towards and/or achievement of performance indicators.
+Identifies professional learning goals in consultation with colleagues and communicates these to the appraiser when establishing performance expectations.
+Identifies and initiates learning opportunities to advance personal professional knowledge and skills.
+Participates responsibly in professional learning opportunities within the learning community.
+Any additional tasks and/or responsibilities are completed, as requested by the Provision Lead or Assistant Head of Enrolled School.
+Ensures all tasks are completed efficiently and to a high standard.
+Is professional in their appearance and manner, positively representing themselves and the organisation to ensure positive perceptions from the internal and external community.
+Performs additional duties in an efficient manner, to the required standard and within a negotiated timeframe.

-Dimension Five - Professional Knowledge in Practice
+Dimension Four - Professional Knowledge in Practice